How MRO Operations Can Strengthen the Global Food Supply Chain

 Other weather events like hurricanes may have minimal impact on long-term crop yield but can wreak havoc when it comes to logistics.
 These impacts are made worse when poorly managed MRO operations and maintenance increase the risk of unplanned downtime.

-Political instability
+Political Instability

-In an interconnected network of complex shipment routes and import and export systems, political challenges can have surprisingly far-reaching consequences.
+In an interconnected network of complex shipment routes and import and export systems, political challenges can have surprisingly far-reaching consequences

-The best example is the ongoing war between Russia and Ukraine.
+The best example is the war between Russia and Ukraine.
 Aside from the staggering human toll the war has taken, the conflict has severely affected the availability of raw materials such as metals, minerals, grain, fertilizer, and oil, all of which are essential to the food supply chain in one way, shape, or form.

 This has caused prices of these raw goods and related products to skyrocket which has negatively impacted the bottom line of many businesses.
-Adding to the already bleak situation are rising inflation and high-interest rates that are fuelling fears of a global recession.
+Adding to the already bleak situation are rising inflation and high-interest rates that are fueling fears of a global recession.
 If market leaders don’t attain supply chain resilience by finding reliable spare part suppliers, they will not be able to survive in an increasingly competitive market.

-Labor shortages
+Labor Shortages

-The pandemic resulted in a massive labor shortage, and only recently have leaders begun to see employment numbers grow.
+The COVID-19 pandemic resulted in a massive labor shortage, and only recently have leaders begun to see employment numbers grow.
 Unfortunately, manufacturers continue to struggle with labor issues.

 With fewer workers available, operations are forced to reevaluate their production strategies.
 This impacts not only distribution and production processes but also maintenance strategies.
 The result is troubling levels of production downtime and lost profits.